How to Reduce the Bounce Rate of Your Website

 Avoid Pop-Ups in Your UX

 There is no denying the fact that most people hate popups.
 According to a study by CrazyEgg, 70% of the people found irrelevant popups to be annoying.
 Some marketers even use aggressive language in their popups that make visitors to immediately leave the page.

 On the other hand, popups do work.
 They are one of the most effective ways to grow your mailing list.
 It remains debatable whether to use popups or to avoid them.

 What can be done is, making them subtle and less annoying.
 If you’re planning to build a site with a long-term strategy of generating organic traffic, it is best to avoid popups altogether or limit them considerably.

 Make Your Site Mobile-Friendly

-We are living in the age of smart phones.
+We are living in the age of smartphones.
 More than 50% of the population is using internet through mobiles.
 If your page doesn’t look good or work properly on the mobile devices, you’re going to end up with high bounce rates.

 Considering the facts, it becomes imperative for any brand to invest time and money in making the website, a responsive one .
-In addition to that, mobile friendliness is a ranking factor in the latest google update .
+In addition to that, mobile friendliness is a ranking factor in the latest Google update.
 No matter how useful your content may be, if the site isn’t mobile friendly, it’s not going to rank well in the search results.

 Reduce Page-Load Time

-One of the important things that influences user experience is the page-load time.
+One of the important things that influence user experience is the page-load time.
 Slow loading websites kill any kind of engagement they might possibly have with the users.
 It is estimated that about 40% of web users leave pages that take more than 3 seconds to load.
 This is particularly true for mobile users.